Your upgrade has arrived. Well, if you do your homework.

 What You Need: 16,000-80,000 Virgin Miles, Amex, Citi or Chase Points, last-minute cash.

 How Easy It?
 Moderate.
-You need a classic or delight economy ticket.
+You need a classic or delight economy ticket, or any premium economy ticket.

 Hot tip: Here’s a guide to upgrades with Virgin Atlantic and how to get yours.
 Generally speaking though, you may be better redeeming miles outright, rather than paying cash first and then using miles.